sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 I've been going on about always returning a response.

 You can't always do it.
-Yet.

 Fortunately, with all these steps, it shouldn't happen often, and when it does, it should be limited to one particular connection.

+This is too bad, because you really want to

-## Always return a response, even on error
+## always return a response, even on error.

 Don't keep clients hanging.
 They can come back to bite you.

-- Must *avoid not sending any response* because 1) user agent appears to hang and 2) it might resend the bad request once the connection closes and trigger another exception!
+Must *avoid not sending any response* because 1) user agent appears to hang and 2) it might resend the bad request once the connection closes and trigger another exception!

+It's in the HTTP spec